unrealwork/axibase-collector/jobs/placeholders.md

 Time format can be specified using a of: `y`, `M`, `d`, `H`, `m`, `s`.
 See [SimpleDateFormat](https://docs.oracle.com/javase/7/docs/api/java/text/SimpleDateFormat.html) for reference.

+If the TIME function returns a number, it can be used in addition or subtraction expressions:

+Example: `${TIME("2016-01-01","M") - 1}` -- subtract 1 from month

 ### DATE_ITEM Function

 DATE_ITEM function returns an array of strings.